-On the 28th of January, Alison will talk about her interdisciplinary work as an architect and researcher and about how her skills in architecture helped her make a valuable contribution to the investigation of social issues.
-The event will be livestreamed here.
+Alison talked about her interdisciplinary work as an architect and researcher and about how her skills in architecture helped her make a valuable contribution to the investigation of social issues.

 Alison Killing studied architecture at King's College, Cambridge and Oxford Brookes and worked for a number of international design offices, including Buro Happold, Kees Christiaanse and several architecture and urban design firms in London and Rotterdam.
 She participated in a community design program called 72 Hour Urban Action and created Migration Trail, a story of two European migrants told through data.
 In 2010 she started Killing Architects, a studio for design and research in architecture and urbanism, based in Rotterdam.
 They use their skills to investigate urgent social issues, from surveillance in cities, to migration, to uncovering the secret networks of prison camps in China.
 By using maps and data they investigate and tell stories, develop new investigative and storytelling techniques and train others to use them too.